augurlabs/augur_view/installing.md

 `proxy_pass` for `location /api/unstable/` is the full domain that you have augur\_view resolving to, with an additional port specification that matches the server port specification in your running instance of augur.

+**Create this file where your operating system keeps its `sites-enabled` directory.
+On Ubuntu, that is `/etc/nginx/sites-enabled`.**

+**After adding this file, execute `sudo nginx -t` to make sure it is configured correctly, and `sudo systemctl restart nginx` to have it take effect immediately**

 ```
 server {
         listen 80;